Pricing guide

 What to expect

-How I would read that
+How to read that

 Term choice